 Address: 1 Queen Street, Auckland CBD, Auckland 1010, New Zealand

 Opening Hours: Monday – Wednesday (12 pm – 9 pm); Thursday – Saturday (12 pm – 10 pm)

 Candela, Auckland CBD

 Owner and chef Matt Ross has brought a new eatery and wine bar to Auckland’s Karangahape Road, hinged on the overlap between Spanish and Latin American cuisine.
-The colourful space reflects just how vibrant the menu is, focusing on easily shared small plates like lamb shoulder empanadas with chimichurri, octopus with saffron whipped potato and paprika crumb, and burned Basque cheesecake with tamrillo.
+The colourful space reflects just how vibrant the menu is, focusing on easily shared small plates like pork shoulder empanadas with mojo verde, octopus with saffron whipped potato and paprika crumb, and burned Basque cheesecake with tamrillo.